 By and large, the X-rays and imaging scans for back pain that doctors so frequently order fail to improve - and may even deter - patients’ healing, a recent study has showed.

-But the reason these scans can be hurtful is that, more often than not, they turn up problems that aren’t connected with the back pain.
-Then these problems have to be investigated and perhaps treated, causing further anxiety, cost and maybe even pain.
-One study in the New England Journal of Medicine took 98 people with no back pain and gave them MRIs.
-The scans showed disc problems for two-thirds of these people with healthy backs.
+The reason these scans can be hurtful is that, more often than not, they turn up problems that aren’t connected with the back pain.
+Then these problems have to be investigated and perhaps treated, causing further anxiety, cost and maybe even pain - especially in the event of surgery to treat the problem.

 Click here for more information on back pain.